tauri-apps/tauri/tauri-updater/README.md

 ### Emit Install and Download

-You need to emit this event to initialize the download and listen the [install progress](#listen-install-progress).
+You need to emit this event to initialize the download and listen to the [install progress](#listen-install-progress).

 Event : `updater-install`